kwasniew/hyperbook/manuscript/ch6.md

 ```
 It will remove the initial flash of default data.

-## Implementing "effects as data" in practice
+## Using "effects as data" in practice

 In this section, you'll use an open-source library [hyperapp-fx](https://github.com/okwolf/hyperapp-fx) that implements the most common effects.